Wild Blue Phlox, Louisiana Blue, Woodland Phlox, Wild Sweet William

 Phlox divaricata L. is the correct and accepted scientific name for the Wild Blue Phlox.
 The genus and species were both named and described as such by Carl Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 68 accepted species in the Phlox genus (as of 5-20-21 when this page was last updated).
+As of 12-10-21 when this page was last updated, Plants of the World Online lists 68 species in the Phlox genus.
 It is a member of the plant family Polemoniaceae with 27 genera.
 Those numbers could change periodically as updates are made by POWO.

 The above distribution map for Phlox divaricata subsp. laphamii is from the USDA Plants Database.
 The map is not the same as for Phlox divaricata subsp. divaricata (autonym) and unlikely grow in Missouri.
 The map on Plants of the World Online doesn’t show Kentucky when I last updated this page